lechimp-p/dicto.php/BACKLOG.md

 * Rename Property::arguments to Property::parameters.
 Seems to be a better fit.
 * Rename "definition" in AST to "variable".
 * RuleBuilder could go away.
+* bootstrap-template for diff-per-rule report needs cleanup (factoring out some functions in JS, unify logic for colors and messages between php and JS)

 # ASTParser
 * Seems to be a bit clunky, since I derived it from RuleBuilder.
 Maybe rewrite.